-- If you want other resources to depend on further tickets, create as many constraints as necessary with rsc_ticket. - 5.
+- If you want other resources to depend on further tickets, create as many constraints as necessary with rsc\ticket. - 5.
 Review your changes with show. - 6.
-If everything is correct, submit your changes with commit and leave the crm live configuration with exit.
+If everything is correct, submit your changes with commit and leave the crm live configuration with quit.